mnichols08/colt-steele/the-linux-command-line-bootcamp/docs/section-03.md

 These commands need arguments and will wait for them before running.
 Press ctrl + c to exit if you get hung up by doing that.

-`rm` is a command which will require
+`rm` is a command which will require an argument and complain if you dont, but this one will remove a file